CALL (806) 797-9044

 Pull weeds.

 Unfortunately, summer is weed season.
-Weeds love summer heat, and they tend to proliferate in the warm season.
-In addition to being ugly, weeds also steal water and nutrients from your landscape and fuel disease spread, so you’ll need to pull them.
+Weeds love the summer heat and tend to increase in the warm season.
+In addition to being ugly, weeds steal water and nutrients from your landscape and fuel disease spread, so you’ll need to pull them.
 Always pull weeds when they’re young because it prevents them from seeding (and spreading), plus it’s easier to pull out a baby weed than a gigantic one.

 Pinch perennials.